rugtres/programming4biologists/getting-started.md

 #### What next?

 Congratulations, you're all set!
-Head to our [further instructions](https://rugtres.github.io/programming4biologists/using_vs_code) to learn more on how to use VSCode and CMake for C++.
+Head to our further instructions for [Using Visual Studio Code](https://rugtres.github.io/programming4biologists/using_vs_code) to learn more on how to use VSCode and CMake for C++.

 ### Mac OS